dpluong/chip-8/docs/PROJECT DOCUMENT.md

 - Second CHIP 8 Game

 ## Detailed Release 1 Plan & Schedule
 Everyone will be working on the emulator for the first release.
+All group members can work on any part of the emulator as they choose.

-The pakn shall be seperated into weeks, with the seperator being the weekly meetings.
+The plan shall be seperated into weeks, with the seperator being the weekly meetings.
-For the first release, there are 3 weeks, and thus 3 sections.
+For the first release, there are 3 weeks, and thus 3 parts.

 Week 1 (Jan, 21 2019):
 - No required features need to be completed, due to a presentation that is scheduled for this week.